KowalikDominik/picoJSlib/README.md

 <h3>picoJSlib</h3> is a very very very pico library in JavaScript.
-It was created when I try understend how JQuery works.
+It was created when I try understend how JQuery works in hood.
 It use for create greeting in three languages and two types: formal and informal.<br>
 <h1><strong>Installation:</strong></h1>

 1. Download repository<br>